Project SchedulingDevelop a plan using best practices, and make updates in an online environment that's yours. Watch a Demo

 A project plan is a critical component of any construction project–large or small–yet many people don’t understand that it’s a disciplined process.
-They produce a project plan without baselining it, so then when it’s updated, it looks like your team is on track when that might not be true.
+They produce a project plan without baselining it, so then when it’s updated, it looks like your team is on track when that might not really be true.
 Owners and Construction Managers depend on their project’s Contractors to develop and maintain the schedule, but often they don’t require that key information be included which can be used to question whether or not the Contractor’s work will actually be on schedule.

 Centralize an Online Schedule

 VPO is fully integrated with a Web-based version of Microsoft Project, Project Online, to provide a centralized, online schedule for the project team.
 When the whole team reviews and analyzes the online schedule, everyone is looking at the same information.
-What-if analysis can be performed by the Owner or Construction Manager, because they aren’t just looking at a static PDF version of the schedule provided by the Contractor.
+What-if analysis can be performed by the Owner or Construction Manager, because you aren’t just looking at a static PDF version of the schedule provided by the Contractor.
 Contractors can allow Subcontractors to develop their portions of the schedule online as well.
-The benefit is that there is one integrated schedule–with all parties’ responsibilities.
+The benefit is that there is one integrated schedule, capturing all parties’ responsibilities.

 Establish Best Practices in Planning

 Organizations often struggle with incorporating consistent standards for the development of project plans.
-With VPO, we encourage you to build templates that include a standard Work Breakdown Structure (WBS), activities with estimated durations, established logic between tasks, assigned generic resources, estimated labor costs, and more–anything you know about the project that can be a starting point for your other projects.
+We encourage you to build templates that include a standard Work Breakdown Structure (WBS), activities with estimated durations, established logic between tasks, assigned generic resources, estimated labor costs, and more–anything you know about the project that can be a starting point for your other projects.
 Not only will this process aid in reducing the time it takes to develop a project schedule, but it will provide a consistent progress report across any project managed within your organization.

 Get Visibility Across Projects